swalkermd/HomeworkHelper/replit.md

 A comprehensive cross-platform image conversion solution handles various image formats and URIs.
 Cross-platform API communication is handled through platform-aware URL construction.
 The "I Still Don't Get It" feature provides simplified, intuitive, and grade-appropriate explanations for each solution step, focusing on reasoning and analogies, with a two-tier contextual explanation system supporting subject-aware verbosity.

-Feature specifications include multiple input methods (text, photo, gallery), AI-powered problem analysis (GPT-4o Vision for images, GPT-4o for text), progressive step-by-step solutions, and improved OCR accuracy using a hybrid approach (Mistral OCR + GPT-4o-mini correction + GPT-4o analysis).
+Feature specifications include multiple input methods (text, photo, gallery), AI-powered problem analysis using pure GPT-4o Vision (direct image analysis with optimized prompts for OCR accuracy on decimals, fractions, and mathematical symbols), progressive step-by-step solutions.
 The AI is instructed to match input number format and explicitly state common denominators.
 For essay questions, AI provides guidance and a complete essay.
 For multiple-choice questions, the correct letter option is included.
 Server-side formatting enforcement includes post-processing for consistent mathematical formatting, two-pass fraction wrapping (numeric-first pass prevents variables being trapped in fractions like `{2/9x}²`, algebraic pass preserves expressions like `{3x/4y}`), comprehensive whitespace normalization, and stripping LaTeX command artifacts.
 Multi-part answers are formatted with preserved line breaks.

 A multi-stage Quality Control & Validation System ensures solution accuracy through structural validation, cross-model verification, confidence scoring (reads from top-level validation payload), and comprehensive logging, running asynchronously.
 Performance optimizations include an asynchronous architecture for instant responses with progressive diagram loading and validation in the background.
 Diagram generation is optimized with hash-based caching.
 Multi-step problems now include a strategic overview as Step 1, identifying problem type, approach, and goal.
 OpenAI SDK calls timeout after 45 seconds to prevent indefinite hangs.